skyssolutions/lynxchan/src/be/Readme.md

 * `captchaExpiration`: expiration in minutes of captchas.
 Defaults to 1 minute.
 * `captchaFonts`(Array): array of absolute paths to font files in the system to be used in the captcha.
 Optional.
 * `siteTitle`: name to be used as the title of the front-page.
-* `maxRequestSize`: maximum size in bytes of incoming requests.
+* `maxRequestSizeMB`: maximum size in megabytes of incoming requests.
 Defaults to 2MB.
-* `maxFileSize`: maximum size in bytes of individual uploaded files.
+* `maxFileSizeMB`: maximum size in megabytes of individual uploaded files.
 Defaults to infinity.
+* `acceptedMimes`(Array): accepted mimes on uploads.
+Defaults to `[ 'image/png', 'image/jpeg', 'image/gif' ]`.

 `db.json`: contains database connection information.
 * `address`: address of the database.